LTSC Monthy Meeting, second Tuesday of the month, 9:00am EST. Contact the Chair.

-- Project-based Learning Opportunities.
-A new study group is exploring the possibility of describing internships and other on-the-job learning opportunities and of building a brokerage system to match prospects with appropriate jobs.
+Project-based Learning Opportunities.
+A new working group (P1484.21) is exploring the possibility of describing internships and other on-the-job learning opportunities and of building a brokerage system to match prospects with appropriate jobs.

 We welcome new members who can contribute their time and expertise to understanding and solving product interoperability issues caused by the rapid advance of new educational technologies.
 Most of the LTSC's current projects started in late 2014 or 2015.
 Individuals interested in participating are encouraged to contact the LTSC Chair or the relevant working group or study group chair: